AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 ### 5. Specify error message for reschedule and schedule commands

 **Current Implementation**:
-- When users input a invalid date for any parameters, the error message states that it is an invalid command format, although the issue is that an invalid date is passed.
+- When users input an invalid `START_DATETIME` or `END_DATETIME`, an invalid command format error message is shown instead of an invalid datetime error message.
+- The error message is not representative of the error and should be more specific about which fields are incorrect.

 **Proposed Implementation**:
 - The error message should specify which of the given parameters are failing instead of prompting an invalid command format.